azoth-lang/azoth.language.reference/src/internal-references.md

 ## Working with Internal References

-Similar to stack references, internal references allow both for mutation of the referenced variable and for assigning a new reference.
+Similar to variable references, internal references allow both for mutation of the referenced variable and for assigning a new reference.

-## Conversion to Stack References
+## Conversion to Variable References

-Internal references are implicitly convertible to stack references.
-When this is done, the compiler will infer that the resulting stack reference is safe to return from the function as it refers to a value on the heap that will be kept alive as long as the reference exists.
+Internal references are implicitly convertible to variable references.
+When this is done, the compiler will infer that the resulting variable reference is safe to return from the function as it refers to a value on the heap that will be kept alive as long as the reference exists.

 **TODO:** should this be subtype instead?